Frequently asked questions

 (collect outside Canada or United States)

 No. There is no deductible on this plan.

 Are pre-existing medical conditions covered?

 Pre-existing medical conditions may be covered as long as they are stable for a specific time period of up to 180 days prior to the start of the coverage period.
 The time period varies depending on the age of the insured.
-Details are listed under the "General Exclusions and Limitations" section in the Insurance Policy for Annual Plans or Single Trip Plans.
+Details are listed under the "General Exclusions and Limitations" section in the Insurance Policy.

 Are there limitations and exclusions?